 Azure Firewall forced tunneling

 When you configure a new Azure Firewall, you can route all Internet-bound traffic to a designated next hop instead of going directly to the Internet.
-For example, you may have an on-premises edge firewall or other network virtual appliance (NVA) to process network traffic before it's passed to the Internet.
-However, you can't configure an existing firewall for forced tunneling.
+For example, you may have a default route advertised via BGP or using User Defined Route (UDR) to force traffic to an on-premises edge firewall or other network virtual appliance (NVA) to process network traffic before it's passed to the Internet.
+To support this configuration, you must create Azure Firewall with Forced Tunnel configuration enabled.
+This is a mandatory requirement to avoid service disruption.
+If this is a pre-existing firewall, you must recreate the firewall in Forced Tunnel mode to support this configuration.
+For more information, see the Azure Firewall FAQ about stopping and restarting a firewall in Forced Tunnel mode.

 Forced tunneling configuration